 Unlike a tree lopper, an arborist needs to be highly trained and qualified before they can call themselves an arborist.
 They are also more accountable and need to adhere to recommended national pruning guidelines detailed in the Australian Standards AS473-2007.

 An arborist will be much more knowledgeable of how to protect the health of the tree and keep your family safe.
 They will also know the importance of the tree’s positioning, how the tree is growing, the aesthetic results, and be able to perform a risk assessment.
 They will also make sure that the tree’s regrowth is healthy and strong after cutting so that you are saved the expensive cost of repairing a sick tree.

-Because arborists are much more knowledgeable about different species of tree, they know how different trees react to pruning, while a tree lopper will likely apply the same approach to all trees with wildly different results.
+Because arborists are much more knowledgeable about different species of trees, they know how different trees react to pruning, while a tree lopper will likely apply the same approach to all trees with wildly different results.

 Further, if you have a protected tree, an arborist is absolutely essential.
 Only an arborist is qualified to take proper care of your protected trees and you can possibly even face a fine if you are not using one.
-Another consideration is heritage listing, there are a number of sites in Queeensland and indeed the world, that require approval and careful consultation of an Arborist to work on.
+Another consideration is heritage listing, there are a number of sites in Queensland and indeed the world, that requires approval and careful consultation of an Arborist to work on.

-In Conclusion Never Send a Tree Lopper to do an Arborist’s Job
+In Conclusion, Never Send a Tree Lopper to do an Arborist’s Job

-A tree lopper can remove branches at a reasonable price, but that’s not always the best outcome for your tree, your garden or your family.
+A tree lopper can remove branches at a reasonable price, but that’s not always the best outcome for your tree, your garden, or your family.
 Getting in touch with an arborist on the other hand is more likely to be of benefit to your tree’s health and your family’s safety.

 It is more likely to be beneficial for your tree’s health, making your newly pruned trees more aesthetically appealing and ensuring that they maintain their structural integrity, even in extreme weather.